-(Article Note: Much of this focuses on Female Appearance, I suggest all readers understand the methodology because the examples of female appearance were very clear in explaining Pareto Principle.)
+(Article Note: Much of this focuses on Female Appearance, I suggest all readers understand the methodology because the examples of female appearance will explain the Pareto Principle.)

 Last week she was dreading straightening her hair, a 30 minute task for her thick, straight/wavy hair.
 After some reluctance to a new idea, we found a way to save 23 minutes.